dasher/OpenCart_Litecoin/README.md

-# OpenCart_Bitcoin
+# OpenCart_litecoin
 ### by John Atkinson (jga) from [BTC Gear](http://btcgear.com/)
+### updated to use litecoin instead of litecoin by laSeek 2012

-Donations can be paid here: **12ctRXVVPAXQ6CQyEXkBhvi33K7kP4CMB5**
+Donations can be paid here: **12ctRXVVPAXQ6CQyEXkBhvi33K7kP4CMB5** to the original author

 Initial bounty paid by cablepair.

-This is an OpenCart payment module that communicates with a bitcoin client using JSON RPC.
+This is an OpenCart payment module that communicates with a litecoin client using JSON RPC.

-This code accurately converts USD to BTC using the up-to-the-minute MtGox average.
-It is completely self contained and requires no cron jobs or external hardware other than a properly configured bitcoind server.
-Every order creates a new bitcoin address for payment and gives it a label corresponding to the order_id of the order.
+This code accurately converts USD to LTC using the current btce average.
+It is completely self contained and requires no cron jobs or external hardware other than a properly configured litecoind server.
+Every order creates a new litecoin address for payment and gives it a label corresponding to the order_id of the order.
 It installs like any other OpenCart plugin and it is completely integrated with OpenCart.

 This extension has been tested with OpenCart versions between 1.5.2.x and 1.5.4.